chenx/Lib_HtmlJsCss/scroll_reveal/README.md

 🚀 3.
 Use a library (faster, more powerful)

-If you want Hygo-level polish, use animation libraries:
+If you want OpenArt-level polish, use animation libraries:

 ⭐ Option A: AOS (Animate On Scroll)